Table Of Contents

 Skilled concrete technicians create channels in the concrete and use specialized equipment to lift and level the existing concrete slab.
 Once they reach the desired height, the concrete’s surface undergoes refinishing, including crack-filling, to restore its visual appeal without needing new concrete.

 Despite the straightforward process of concrete lifting, it requires expertise and the right tools to address safety hazards.
-The three main steps that concrete technicians take for successful concrete leveling include:

-1. Drilling holes in affected concrete slabs
+- Step 1: Drilling holes in affected concrete slabs.

 Types of Concrete Lifting

 Professional concrete repair services use various techniques when lifting concrete.
 Depending on the application, these procedures use different materials and create varying drill-hole sizes.
-Discover the most popular concrete leveling methods used by concrete technicians below.
+Discover the most popular concrete lifting methods used by concrete technicians below.

 Polyurethane Foam Concrete Lifting

-The polyurethane foam concrete leveling method proves efficient and effective.
-Concrete technicians begin the process by piercing the existing concrete with drill holes of about ⅝” in diameter.
+- Foam Expands & Lifts the Concrete.
 Then, they inject high-density liquid foam beneath the slab, which expands to fill voids and exerts pressure to raise the uneven concrete.

+- Foam Seals & Cures.
 Once the foam has hardened, technicians will seal the drill holes to complete the repair.
 The polyurethane foam requires only an hour of curing time, making the concrete accessible soon after the repair.

 This concrete lifting process is best suited for minor lifts because the materials are expensive.
 It is also ideal for decorative features.
 Homeowners should consider those factors when deciding whether to use polyurethane foam leveling for settling concrete.